johnstontrav/klairejohnston-cms/src/pages/index.md

 mainpitch:
   title: '  '
   description: Klaire's writing is evocative and inspired ... and unnervingly relatable.
-description: 'Through the lens of the everyday, she exposes universal truths.  '
+description: '  '
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/ideas-skin.jpeg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Through the lens of the everyday, Klaire exposes universal truths.
+Her debut verse novel 'Ideas too big for our skin' tells the story of one girl's search for the truest version of herself.
+Artful and confronting, this work feels both fresh and ultimately familiar.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and